magepages/mpdocs/docs/one-step-checkout-m2/user-guide.rst

 .. image::  https://i.imgur.com/dtOQWQo.png

+1.2.
 Billing Address
 ^^^^^^^^^^^^^^^^^^

 .. image::  https://cdn.mageplaza.com/media/general/GJ1fp1j.png

 * Customers enter their personal information: Full name, last name, and email.
-* In the box Street Address, One Step Checkout helps display a list of addresses suggested automatically by typing only one letter.
+* In the box Street Address, One Step Checkout helps displayìng a list of addresses suggested automatically by typing only one letter.
 Furthermore, Country, City and State/Province will be consequently auto-updated based on the selected street address.

+1.3.
 Shipping Address
 ^^^^^^^^^^^^^^^^^^

 .. image::  https://cdn.mageplaza.com/media/general/Ka6hyFN.png

 * Buyers can tick the box **My billing and shipping address are the same** to have their item(s) delivered to their billing address.
 Otherwise, the **Billing Address** section allows buyers to fill in their information to check out.

+1.4.
 Shipping Method
 ^^^^^^^^^^^^^^^^^^

 .. image::  https://cdn.mageplaza.com/media/general/fnbfXWK.png

 * Depending on the configuration in the backend, the shipping method will be variable to meet customers' requirements.

+1.5.
 Payment Method
 ^^^^^^^^^^^^^^^^^^

 .. image::  https://cdn.mageplaza.com/media/general/xTHxbVV.png

 * One Step Checkout allows customers to quickly select their favorable payment method only by a single click.

+1.6.
 Order Review and Place Order
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. image::  https://cdn.mageplaza.com/media/general/img8Qdb.png